Species Survival Plan

 The “major hen” lays an egg in the nest first, followed by any “minor hens.”
 They each lay up to 12 eggs over a three-week period.
 A hen can lay about 70 eggs each year.

 The male, which is black in color, sits on the nest at night.
-Only the major hen sits on the nest during the day when her lighter brown coloration provides better camouflage.
+Only the major hen sits on the nest during the day when her grayish-brown coloration provides better camouflage.

 They turn the eggs regularly and somehow manage to keep the major hen’s eggs in the middle of the nest where they have the best chance for survival.
 Incubation takes 42-48 days.